-The Master of Arts program in Spanish at St. John’s University allows students to immerse themselves in the literature, language, and culture of the Hispanic world, preparing them for further scholarship, teaching at all levels, and many related careers.
+The Master of Arts program in Spanish at St. John’s University will allow you to immerse yourself in the literature, language, and culture of the Hispanic world, preparing you for further scholarship, teaching at all levels, and many related careers.

-The program offers a thesis and a non-thesis option.
-The thesis option requires students to complete three credits in each of the following concentrations:
+The program offers both a thesis and a non-thesis option.
+If you elect the thesis option, you’ll complete three credits in each of the following concentrations:

 - Peninsular Literature before 1700

-- Peninsular Literature of the 18th, 19th, and 20th Centuries
+- Peninsular Literature of the Eighteenth, Nineteenth, and Twentieth Centuries

-- Spanish-American Literature from Pre-Columbian through the 19th Century
+- Spanish-American Literature from Pre-Columbian through the Nineteenth Century

 - Spanish-American Literature from Modernismo to the Present

-In addition, students in the thesis option take 12 elective credits in any concentration and six credits of Master’s Research (900).
-Students in the non-thesis track take a minimum of three credits in each concentration and 18 credits of elective coursework.
-All students sit for a comprehensive exam to complete their degrees.
+You’ll also take 12 elective credits in any concentration and six credits of SPA 900 (Master’s Research).
+If you elect the non-thesis track, you’ll take a minimum of three credits in each concentration and 18 credits of elective coursework.
+Regardless of which track you choose, you’ll also sit for a comprehensive examination to complete your degree.